delphicventurescode/fulmo_cola_wars/README.md

 - To document the **birth and spread** of *La Gxoja Projekto*, which began as a South Indian happiness initiative in January 2025 and is now resonating globally.
 - To mark the surreal milestones:
   - The launch of the **Fulmo Talk Series**, featuring **Prof. Sonja Lyubomirsky**.
-  - The exciting response from **Mr. Errol Musk** about joining the series.
+  - The exciting response from **Mr. Errol Musk** about joining the Talk Series.

 This repo is simply a **snapshot in time** — a digital keepsake of joy, connection, and momentum.